Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 2. With reduced pulmonary circulation.

-Nine out of ten patients are found to be overloaded with a small circle of "excess" blood.
-The reasons for this may be defects in the partitions, an open arterial duct, the presence of additional communication routes.
-The impoverishment of the small circle occurs when the LV outlet is narrowed, which occurs in an isolated form or in combination with a ventricular septal defect.
+In nine out of ten patients, there is an overload of the small circle with “excess” blood.
+The reasons for this may be defects in the partitions, open ductus arteriosus, the presence of additional communication routes.
+Depletion of the small circle occurs when the LV outlet is narrowed, which occurs in isolated form or in combination with a ventricular septal defect.

-Anatomically more complex defect is corrected transposition of the great vessels.
-In the heart, both the chambers and the vessels are “mixed up”, but this allows compensating for blood flow disturbances and bringing it to an acceptable level.
-With corrected TMS, both ventricles change places with the vessels departing from them: the left atrium passes into the right ventricle, then the aorta follows, and from the right atrium the blood moves into the LV and pulmonary trunk.
-Such "confusion", however, ensures the movement of fluid in the right direction and the enrichment of tissues with oxygen.
+An anatomically more complex defect is corrected transposition of the great vessels.
+Both chambers and vessels are “confused” in the heart, but this makes it possible to compensate for disturbances in blood flow and bring it to an acceptable level.
+With corrected TMS, both ventricles with the vessels extending from them change places: the left atrium passes into the right ventricle, followed by the aorta, and from the right atrium the blood moves into the LV and pulmonary trunk.
+Such “confusion,” however, ensures the movement of fluid in the right direction and enrichment of tissues with oxygen.

 Complete TMS (left) and corrected defect (right), photo: vps-transpl.ru

-In the case of a corrected defect, the blood will move in the physiological direction, so the presence of an additional communication between the atria or ventricles is not required, and if it is, it will play a negative role, leading to hemodynamic disorders.
+In the case of a corrected defect, the blood will move in a physiological direction, so the presence of additional communication between the atria or ventricles is not required, and if it is present, it will play a negative role, leading to hemodynamic disorders.

 Video: TMS – medical animation (eng)